-We support diverse organizations, networks, coalitions, foundations, and individual philanthropists to develop their organizations and goals, and achieve their objectives.
+We support diverse organizations, networks, coalitions, and donors to develop their organizations and achieve their objectives.

-Supported the Palette Fund in creation and implementation of a place-based, funding strategy for community development in Provincetown MA.
+Worked with the Palette Fund to create and implement a place-based, stakeholder engagement & funding strategy for community development in Provincetown MA.

 Supported the programmatic inclusion of racial equity into the work of Bread for The World, a leading Christian anti-hunger organization.

-The Vaid Group provided interim-operational leadership, fundraising support and management to LPAC, the national lesbian SuperPAC, during a leadership transition.
+Provided interim-Executive Director support (operational, fundraising and management leadership) to LPAC, the national lesbian SuperPAC, during a leadership transition.

 Initiative Design & Management

 We work with partners to envision and design unique projects and initiatives to advance their policy goals, change social movement practices, and increase collaboration across sectors to win change.